Habib16051/Python-Practice/README.md

 - Set() : A Python set is an unordered list of immutable elements.
       - Elements in a set are unordered.
       - Elements in a set are unique.
 A set doesn’t allow duplicate elements.
       - Elements in a set cannot be changed.

+- Frozen a set : To make a set immutable, you use the built-in function called frozenset().
+The frozenset() returns a new immutable set from an existing one.